Few will confuse Tacoma Rainiers shortstop Chris Taylor for a power hitter. He sure doesn’t.

 IWAKUMA START IN JEOPARDY

-If the weather doesn’t improve, All-Star right-hander Hisashi Iwakuma won’t make a rehab start for the Rainiers on Tuesday.
+If the weather doesn’t improve, it’s unlikely All-Star right-hander Hisashi Iwakuma will make a rehab start for the Rainiers on Tuesday.

-The Rainiers did not list a projected starter for Tuesday’s series finale.
+The Rainiers did not list a projected starter for Tuesday’s series finale with the Sacramento River Cats.
+Howell said before Monday’s game he has a back-up plan if Iwakuma doesn’t make a rehab start, but did not specify what that would be.
 The River Cats will start Josh Lindblom (1-1, 7.79 ERA).
-The game will be broadcast on 850-AM.
+The game will broadcast on 850-AM.